beccadelf/Exec_functioning_treatment_response/1_Model_Release/README.md

 The variables will need to be presented with the following name:

--	is_woman (0 = male, 1 = female)
+-	is_woman - (0 = male, 1 = female)
 -	Age
--	Abschluss_Gymnasium (0 = other, 1 = high education)
+-	Abschluss_Gymnasium - (0 = other, 1 = high education*)
--	FAS (Fear of spiders questionnaire, total score)
+-	FAS - (Fear of spiders questionnaire, total score)
--	BDI_II (Beck depression inventory II, total score)
+-	BDI_II - (Beck depression inventory II, total score)
--	STAI_T (State-trait anxiety inventory, trait subscale)
+-	STAI_T - (State-trait anxiety inventory, trait subscale)

+\*  i.e., 12–13 years of school, typically qualifying for university entrance

 **Data Preprocessing:**

 Missing values need to be recoded as 77777 and 99999 for dichotomous and dimensional variables respectively, and dichotomous variables need to be recoded as 0 and 1.
-These steps can be skipped when using the example data.
+These steps have already been performed on the example data.

 All other preprocessing steps are handled in the provided Python script "Apply_pretrained_model.py".
 In brief, these include imputation of missing values and the standardization of dimensional variables using the scaler fitted during model training.